-I don’t think there was ever a time in my life when I wasn’t thinking about storytelling.
-Before I even knew how to write my name, I was asking random people to jot down the many fictional scenarios running rampant in my head.
-I also used tape recorders to get my stories out into the world, resulting in a stack of hour-long cassettes filled with the incoherent ramblings of an overeager, ADHD-riddled preschooler.
-When I turned nine, I convinced my father to fly me to New York City to convince the receptionist at DC Comics headquarters to take my comic-book portfolio seriously.
-While that didn’t quite pan out, I knew I had a penchant for the written word when my third-grade creative writing teacher announced before the class that he had never met a more talented student.
-That prompted me to query my first book to publishers at the tender age of fourteen, and by high school, I had finished my first full-length novel.
-At the University of South Florida, I received my BA in English while pursuing an MA in Ancient History.
-During that time, my three fan-fiction submissions won 1st, 2nd, and 3rd place, while my horror story received runner-up for the prestigious Mary Shelley Wollstonecraft Award.
+There has never been a time in my life when I haven’t thought about writing.
+I wake up with it, shower with it, and go to sleep with it.
+Before I even knew to write my name, I was asking random people to jot down the many fictional scenarios running rampant in my head.
+When I couldn’t find willing assistants, I used tape recorders to flush the stories from my brain, resulting in a stack of hour-long cassettes filled with the incoherent ramblings of an overeager, ADHD-riddled preschooler.
+When I turned nine, I convinced my father to fly me to New York City to solicit my comic book series to the receptionist at DC Comics.
+While that didn’t pan out, I knew I had a penchant for the written word when my third-grade creative writing teacher announced to the school that he had never met a more gifted student.
+Until graduate school, I was considered a literary prodigy, a favorite of my classmates and professors.
+All that attention prompted me to query my first book to publishers at the tender age of fourteen.
+By high school, I completed my first ninety-thousand-word novel, The Nomad.
+I eventually received my BA in English from the University of South Florida while pursuing an MA in Ancient History.

-The Feral Girl, a prequel to Ages of Aenya, was released in 2022.
+The Feral Girl, a prequel to Ages of Aenya, was released in May of 2022.

 Leave a Reply